Steven Jyles

-Steven Jyles (born September 25, 1982) is a former professional Canadian football quarterback.
-He was signed as an undrafted free agent by the Edmonton Eskimos of the Canadian Football League in 2006.
-He played college football for Louisiana–Monroe.
-Jyles was also a member of the Saskatchewan Roughriders, Winnipeg Blue Bombers, Toronto Argonauts, and BC Lions.
+Steven Jyles (born September 25, 1982) is an American former football quarterback who played in the Canadian Football League (CFL).
+He played college football for the UL Monroe Indians and was signed as an undrafted free agent by the Edmonton Eskimos in 2006.
+Jyles was also a member of the Saskatchewan Roughriders, the Winnipeg Blue Bombers, the Toronto Argonauts, and the BC Lions.

 Professional football

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Steven Jyles signed with the Edmonton Eskimos prior to the 2006 CFL season on March 23, 2006.
 He dressed in all 18 games and scored his first CFL touchdown on October 21, 2006 against the Montreal Alouettes in Olympic Stadium.
 He again dressed for all 18 games as the third-string quarterback in 2007, seeing limited playing time behind Ricky Ray and Stefan LeFors.

 Saskatchewan Roughriders

-On February 8, 2008, Jyles was traded, along with Edmonton's 2008 2nd round CFL Draft choice, to the Saskatchewan Roughriders for Fred Perry and Saskatchewan's 2008 2nd round draft choice.
+On February 8, 2008, Jyles was traded, along with Edmonton's 2008 2nd round CFL draft choice, to the Saskatchewan Roughriders for Fred Perry and Saskatchewan's 2008 2nd round draft choice.
 He made his first career start against his former team, the Eskimos, on October 25, 2008 in a 55–9 win (although Jyles would be pulled at halftime).
 He completed his first professional touchdown pass against the BC Lions in week 2 to Andy Fantuz in a 26–16 win.

 In 2009, he competed against Darian Durant for the open quarterback position, following Michael Bishop's off-season release.
 Durant would win this battle and he would not relinquish the role as he started all 18 games that season.
 Subsequently, Jyles saw little playing time.